vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 }
 {% endhighlight %}

 Second, we implement `CleanupOverride`.
 It's called at the end of the life cycle right before shutting down the host project.
-We can use the opportunity to dispose the timer object.
+We can use the opportunity to dispose of the timer object.

 {% highlight csharp %}
 protected override void CleanupOverride(CustomListData data)